ujjwalguptaofficial/flexstyle/README.md

 # Overview

-flexcss is flexbox based css only framework.
+flexstyle is flexbox based css only framework.
 It helps you to bootstrap your project via easy customization using scss.

 # Install

 ```
-npm i flexcss
+npm i flexstyle
 ```

 # Features